 As I mentioned before, I had just discovered food blogs, this was way before social media in the sense we know it today.
 In fact, in the early days of blogging we had to visit each other’s sites and leave comments to let each other know we existed.
 We took pictures with point and shoot cameras (no lighting) and grew our communities slow and organically.

 I wanted a food blog to get me through the long period of time it takes to grow grapes and make wine.
 However, I never imagined this blog would have taken off so quickly and grown to the epic proportions it has today.
+Again it has been a dream.

 The fact it has become its own self-supporting business amazes me.
 It was only supposed to be a hobby!
 I was/am very lucky.
 And because of this platform, I was able to sell out my first vintage of wine to all my loyal readers, shortly after it was released (before I even had a tasting room).
 What a blessing.